DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Daily Returning Bidder Reward

 This is a reward for placing bids on consecutive days.
-When you place bids on consecutive days, you increase your cap of your Daily Returning Bidder Reward.
+When you place bids on consecutive days, you increase the cap on your Daily Returning Bidder Reward.

 The promotions on offer change, so do check to see what’s available when you sign up.